mmdbalkhi/Examples-of-codes/README.md

 # Learning rust

-I'm learning rust and this repository is my sample codes`
+I'm learning rust and this repository is my examples codes`

 ## Whats Rust?